colbyh21412/it-homelab/README.md

  •  How IPv6 DNS entries from a home router can interfere with lab environments
  •  How to use dcdiag and nltest to diagnose AD and DNS issues
  •  How VirtualBox networking modes (NAT vs Bridged vs Internal) affect VM communication
+ •  How to configure password policies via Group Policy
+ •  How to create and assign Logon Scripts to domain users
+ •  How to delegate specific AD permissions to security groups without granting full admin rights
+ •  How to organize computer accounts into OUs for Group Policy targeting
+ •  How user tokens work and why logging out and back in is required after group membership changes
+ •  How the Allow log on locally policy controls which users can sign into a machine